Controversy Investigation

 - You must keep records of all of your AI use, including prompts and AI output.
 I reserve the right to request to see these if there is a question about whether your use of AI is consistent with your group’s policy and/or is jeopardizing your progress towards the course’s learning goals.

-- At the end of the semester, you must submit individual reflections (not generated by AI) on whether/how you think your group’s use of contributed to your learning in this class.
+- At the end of the semester, you must submit individual reflections (not generated by AI) on whether/how you think your group’s use of AI contributed to your learning in this class.

 Project timeline